Facebook blocks Iran-linked bid to sway US, British politics | AFP - This kiji is

 Slightly more than a million accounts followed at least one of the pages, with the majority of the engagement taking place over the past year, according to Facebook.

-Accounts involved in the influence campaign hosted seven real-world events, but Gleicher did not reveal details about whether they took place or how well they were attended.
+Accounts involved in the influence campaign hosted seven real-world events, but Gleicher did not reveal details about them.

 Facebook said it spotted the coordinated activity a week ago, and moved quickly to stop it given US midterms elections on November 6.